Ladydiana/IntroductionToDAX/README.md

 **!** Code formatting is important in DAX, as it makes code debugging easy.
 For automatically formatting DAX code one can use [daxformatter](www.daxformatter.com).

+## Calculated Columns
+- Columns computed using DAX.
+- Always computed for the current row.

+## Measures
+- Written using DAX
+- Do not work row by row
+- Instead, use tables and aggregators
+- Do not have the «current row» concept